You are here

 American Coots settle onto lakes and estuaries, forming rafts of hundreds, even thousands, of birds.
 They like to feed on aquatic vegetation, and sometimes they lumber ashore to nibble at grasses and agricultural crops.
 The coot's lobed toes help it swim and maneuver under water.
 To get airborne, the coot requires a long, running takeoff.
 Be sure to watch the video of a coot feeding on the Chesapeake Bay.

 This is BirdNote!
 [Winter coots calling]

 Check out the yellow-orange legs and feet!
+[Editor's note: their legs and feet are more often described as "yellow-green".]
 Look carefully and you’ll see an unusual adaptation, not the usual webs.
 Instead, coots have lobed toes to help them swim and maneuver under water.